Emruur/BadPoets/logbook.md

 A something in the ground.
 Wouldn't the Angels -- lone.
 Transport -- by the Snow.
 Wouldn't the Angels -- lone.
 But, which is not bold.,,

-In the end we found the settings below to be most creative
+In the end, we found the settings below to be the most creative

     line = self.model.make_sentence(
         tries=20000,